 User Mapping

-A user mapping is an association between a database user or a database role and a local user on the CipherTrust Manager.
-CDP uses this user mapping to authenticate with the CipherTrust Manager before submitting cryptographic requests.
+A user mapping is an association between a database user or a database role and a local user on the Key Manager.
+CDP for DB2 uses this user mapping to authenticate with the Key Manager before submitting cryptographic requests.

-You may want to enable some features for all database users and database roles not otherwise listed on the User Mappings section.
-To do this, you would associate the Default Mapping value with a specific CipherTrust Manager user.
-For example, you could create a CipherTrust Manager user with access to global keys, or you could create a CipherTrust Manager user with access to no specific permissions in order to enable the replacement value feature.
+Some features may need to be enabled for all database users not otherwise listed on the User Mappings section.
+To do this, the Default Mapping value should be associated with a specific NAE user.
+For example, an NAE user with access to global keys can be created, or an NAE user with access to no specific permissions can be created to enable the replacement value feature.

 You can create and manage user mapping using any of these options: